willogy-team/Willow-Seedling/AI/machine-learning/reinforcement-learning/README.md

 - **Optimal control** using value functions and dynamic programming.

 ## Tabular Solution Methods
+The simplest forms in which the state and action spaces are small enough for the approximate action-value function to be represented as an array, or _table_.
+In this case, the methods can often find exact solutions, that is the optimal value function and the optimal policy.
 Direct to [Tabular Solution Methods](tabular-solution-methods)

 ## Approximate Solution Methods
+This contracts with the tabular solution methods, the approximate solution methods only find approximate solutions.
+But which in return can be applied effectively to much larger problems.
 Direct to [Approximate Solution Methods](approximate-solution-methods)

 ## Frontiers